evkx/evkx.github.io/content/models/audi/q8_e-tron/Q8_Sportback_50_e-tron/_index.md

 ### Phone Mirroring

-Furthermore, the Audi Q8 Sportback 50 e-tron supports Android Auto and Apple CarPlay.
-This functionality allows you to present your phone's screen in the car's screen so you can run apps like Google Maps or Waze.
+The Audi Q8 Sportback 50 e-tron supports Android Auto and Apple CarPlay, allowing you to mirror your phone's screen on the car's display.
+This functionality enables you to run apps like Google Maps or Waze directly from your phone.

 ### Sound System

-You can choose between two sound systems on the Audi Q8 Sportback 50 e-tron.
+You can choose between two sound systems for the Audi Q8 Sportback 50 e-tron:

-- **Audi Sound system:**: This system features ten speakers and delivers a maximum output of 180 watts.
+- **Audi Sound system:**: Features ten speakers and delivers a maximum output of 180 watts.
-- **Bang & Olufsen Sound System:**: This system features 16 speakers and delivers a maximum output of 700 watts.
+- **Bang & Olufsen Sound System:**: Features 16 speakers and delivers a maximum output of 700 watts.

 Additionally, the model includes 2 USB-C connections as standard.
 As an option, you can get additional 2 USB-C connections.

 ## Mobile App

-The Audi Q8 Sportback 50 e-tron comes with its dedicated mobile app, available for both Android and iOS devices, allowing you to manage and monitor your vehicle remotely.
+The Audi Q8 Sportback 50 e-tron comes with a dedicated mobile app, available for both Android and iOS devices, allowing you to manage and monitor your vehicle remotely.
 The app offers a wide range of features designed to enhance your driving experience:

 - **Locate Your Vehicle:** Easily check the current location of your car.
 - **Preconditioning:** Preheat or cool your car before you start your journey for optimal comfort.